jinayang15/ICS4UCulminating/README.txt

 	- Type Effectiveness: Like the actual games, some attacks are super effective against certain types while ineffective against others.
 This is made even more complicated when some Pokemon have multiple types.
 We ended up only implementing 8 types, but the effectiveness works!
-	  We got moves to deal "normal" damage (1x), ineffective damage (0.5x), and even supereffective damage (2x or even 4x!).
 	- Statuses: This key component can help turn the tides of battle, and we were able to implement them.
 We were able to get Sleep, Paralysis, Poison, and Burn to work (which is what we proposed).
 	  These statuses have the same effects as the actual games.
 For example, a paralyzed Pokemon will